Inference-xyz/protocol/protocol_architecture.md

 ## Overview

-The Inference Protocol is a decentralized system for AI inference competitions with two distinct contest design variants.
+The Inference Protocol is a decentralized system for AI inference with an optimistic rollup design using EZKL ZK proofs for dispute resolution.
+The system enables trustless AI inference by allowing compute providers to optimistically execute jobs and only requiring ZK proofs when disputes arise.

 ## Core Components